Fullchee/learning-linux/windows/windows.md

 `@ECHO OFF`: don't print the actual commands that are run, just the output of those commands
 - usually the first line of a batch file
 **variables in a batch file**: `Set <var-name>=<var-value>`

+`pause`: Prints the prompt `Press any key to continue ...` and waits until a key is pressed.

 ### View the command that created a process